jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

   **CWE-94:** Initially after researching CWE-94 and asking Chatgpt to give examples, we started to manually review the code and found at least three potential examples.
 To verify we ran a GitHub Code Scanner and confirmed our suspicions and showed a lot more.
 It is not surprising that Canvas-LMS has user input, but we need to do further research to verify that the sanitation and verification of the user input is properly done

+ **CWE-96:** We only found one case of CWE-96 in review but deemed it to be of high importance.
+This is due to it allowing unsanitized HTTP which could lead to greater vulnerabilities.

+  **CWE-23** Through the review we found 7 cases of CWE-23.
+These all relate to the send_file method and fs. commands being used with unsanitized input.

 ## Planned Contributions
 Our planned contribution involves conducting a thorough review of the Canvas-LMS codebase to identify potential vulnerabilities that could impact the platform's security.
 By analyzing the code, we aim to pinpoint at least one area where we can make meaningful contributions to the open-source community.
 Given that Canvas-LMS is a tool widely used by students, educators, and institutions, enhancing its security is not only a valuable contribution to the broader community but also a step toward safeguarding the platform for all users, including ourselves.
 Through our efforts, we hope to ensure a more secure and reliable learning management system for its global audience.